DaveCrown/install-k3s/README.md

 - [X] Move this to github issues

 ## Legal
-I am in no away affiliated with any company , nor did I write the fix.
-I just wrote an ansible play making deploying a home lab easier and share it with the world.
+I am in no away affiliated with any company, nor did I write any of the software being deployed with this.
+I just wrote an ansible play making deploying a home lab easier and shared it with the world.
 Use this as your own peril with good backups.
-Don't blame me if this burns down your environment, your house, or anything you were warned.
+Don't blame me if this burns down your environment, your house, or anything... you were warned.
 I take no responsibility or liability.

 Trademarks and Copyrights are properties of their respective owners.